DMSC-Instrument-Data/MDSpaceFillingPrototype/docs/box_structure.md

 box splitting procedure will assign it to the lowest box in the axis/axes on which a boundary is shared with another box.

-The assumption that the dimensions of each axis are identical is made here.
+The assumption that the dimensions of each axis (in intermediate integer coordinates, not floating point coordinates) are identical is made here.
 This is required for the even splitting of child boxes to be valid, as splitting happens entirely in Morton coordinates.

 ## Implementation notes